The Magic of Copyright

 Our motto is: you didn’t know till we told you now we told you now you know.
 So, you’ll be hearing the phrase “now you know” a lot.
 What that means is: now you’re responsible; now it’s on you.

-OK, I’m passing it on to George at this point, and he’ll take you through some specifics.
+OK, I’m passing it on to George at this point, and he’ll take you through some specifics in the coming weeks.
 Remember this one last thing: copyright protection is in the Constitution of the United States, ratified by all thirteen original states in 1790.
 The roots of copyright go back hundreds of years before that.
 Article I of the Constitution lists the powers of the legislative branch of our government, of Congress.
 Protection of the creative work is one of the powers granted to the Congress.
 It comes right after the power to print money and before the power to declare war or sign treaties.
 THIS IS IMPORTANT!
 This means that your “work” is considered to be so valuable to the culture and the society that it is protected in the country’s founding document.

 YOUR creativity is protected by the United States Constitution!
 You have the ability to create wealth from your imagination!
 And Federal laws give YOU exclusive rights that you can “monetize”.
 So, monetize them!
 You have great advantages as a musician, as an artist: you are naturally entrepreneurial, you understand method (you can create goals and make plans that achieve them – it’s call practicing!), and you can create wealth from your imagination.
 So, without even stirring a pot or buying a lottery ticket, you are a business, with assets that can generate revenue.
 That’s also called “rent money” and “food money”.
 How lucky are you?
 Now you know.